Azure/Service-Fabric-Troubleshooting-Guides/Deployment/How to Configure Service Fabric Cluster Automatic OS Image Upgrade.md

 ### Configure durability tier and typeHandlerVersion using Azure PowerShell

-For Service Fabric clusters only, use [Update-AzServiceFabricDurability](https://learn.microsoft.com/powershell/module/az.servicefabric/update-azservicefabricdurability) cmdlet to update the durability tier for the node type in the cluster resource.
+Use [Update-AzServiceFabricDurability](https://learn.microsoft.com/powershell/module/az.servicefabric/update-azservicefabricdurability) cmdlet to update the durability tier for the node type in the cluster resource.

 ```powershell
 $resourceGroupName = '<resource group name>'